 Mutual benefit for halal consumers and producers

 It is a principle of halal that any relationship is carried out for the mutual benefit of both parties.
 Halal consumers and producers are in a symbiotic relationship where there is mutual benefit for both stakeholders where neither can exist without the other.
-It is the role of The Halal Trust to facilitate this mutual relationship by acting as an independent 3rd party to ensure that products being produced for the halal market by manufacturers meet consumer expectations through a validated and relevant certification process.
+It is the role of IHT to facilitate this mutual relationship by acting as an independent 3rd party to ensure that products being produced for the halal market by manufacturers meet consumer expectations through a validated and relevant certification process.

 Integrated halal certification process